a-feld/pywreck/docs/index.rst

 pywreck
 =======

 A compact HTTP/1.1 client that's "good enough" for many cases.
 The code has no dependencies, is a single source file, and implements no advanced parsing or error handling.
+For more detailed parameter descriptions, see the :doc:`api` page.

 Quickstart
 ==========